 Money is the most misunderstood commodity in the world.
 It ranks high up there together with sex, religion, and politics.
 It is an emotionally charged subject because of the various meanings and feelings we attach to it.
-Let me share with you some common money quotes to illustrate this point.

 There are many more beliefs and emotions about money.
 I’m sure your own family has its share of interesting beliefs.
 The truth is money is neither good nor bad.
 Money is just money.
 It is in how we relate to it that adds the dimension of good or bad.

-So try to observe yourself and figure out how you relate with money.
+So try to observe yourself and figure out how you relate to money.
 Then understand why you relate with money the way you do today.
 This entails going down your childhood money memory lane.
 Did you grow up feeling that money was always lacking or did you grow up not worrying about money at all?
 What did you hear your parents say about money?
 Did they quarrel about money?
-Did you grow up hearing, “Money does not grow on trees!” or did they say, “If you’re willing to work hard, money will follow!”
+Did you grow up hearing, “Money does not grow on trees!” or did they say, “If you’re willing to work hard, the money will follow!”
 Did you feel that your friends and relatives had more money than your family did, or was it the other way around?

-In order to build something long lasting, make your foundation strong.
+In order to build something long-lasting, make your foundation strong.
 The higher you want it, the deeper your foundation should be.
 To achieve a high FQ, it is important to go back and dig deep into your childhood money memory.

 This is always a very interesting part of my FQ workshops.
 I hope I will see you in one of the workshops I will be giving in line with the InLife Sheroes program.
 If not, you may get hold of my latest book FQ: The nth Intelligence.
 There is a chapter there that guides you through the exercises.

-You may also wish to visit the FQ Mom You tube channel and watch the childhood money memories shared by the country’s leading finance and business people such as the late Bangko Sentral ng Pilipinas Governor Nesting Espenilla, Jr., former Finance Secretary Cesar Purisima, Ayala Corporation’s Fernando Zobel de Ayala, former president of the Philippine Stock Exchange Hans Sicat, popular lay minister Bo Sanchez, and many more.
+You may also wish to visit the FQ Mom Youtube channel and watch the childhood money memories shared by the country’s leading finance and business people such as the late Bangko Sentral ng Pilipinas Governor Nesting Espenilla, Jr., former Finance Secretary Cesar Purisima, Ayala Corporation’s Fernando Zobel de Ayala, former president of the Philippine Stock Exchange Hans Sicat, popular lay minister Bo Sanchez, and many more.
 You can also watch the childhood money memories of celebrities such as Piolo Pascual, Judy Ann Santos, Matteo Guidicelli, Bianca Gonzales, and many more on the same channel.

 After watching some of the above, please go to a place where you can also think about your own childhood money memory.
 Write it down, do not censor yourself.
 This exercise will help you understand why you relate with money the way you do now.